RomainDeSaJardim/docs.konghq.com/app/enterprise/0.33-x/admin-gui/configuration/authentication.md

 Save this `"key": "62eb165c070a41d5c1b58d9d3d725ca1"` for use later.
 Note that this key is separate and distinct from the admin's RBAC token.

 When the Admin was created earlier it also created an RBAC user.
-This user now needs to have the RBAC Super Admin role added to it.
-You might need to create an RBAC user to associate to this admin.
+This RBAC user now needs to have the RBAC Super Admin role added to it.
+You might need to create an RBAC user to associate to this Admin.
 To add the Super Admin, see "[Bootstrapping the first RBAC user - the Super Admin](/enterprise/{{page.kong_version}}/rbac/examples/#bootstrapping-the-first-rbac-user-the-super-admin)".

 ```